- 1. Name of the medicinal product

 4.8 Undesirable effects

+Very rare cases of serious skin reactions have been reported.
 Adverse effects of paracetamol are rare but hypersensitivity including skin rash may occur.
-There have been reports of blood dyscrasias including thrombocytopenia and agranulocytosis, but these are not necessarily causality related to paracetamol.
+There have been reports of blood dyscrasias including thrombocytopenia and agranulocytosis, but these are not necessarily causally related to paracetamol.
+Reporting of suspected adverse reactions Reporting suspected adverse reactions after authorisation of the medicinal product is important.
+It allows continued monitoring of the benefit/risk balance of the medicinal product.
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard.

 Immediate treatment is essential in the management of paracetamol overdose.
 Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate attention and any patient who had ingested around 7.5 g or more of paracetamol in the preceding 4 hours should undergo gastric lavage.
 Administration of oral methionine or intravenous N-acetylcysteine which may have a beneficial effect up to at least 48 hours after the overdose may be required.
 General supportive measures must be available.Symptoms of paracetamol overdosage in the first 24 hours are pallor, nausea, vomiting, anorexia and abdominal pain.
 Liver damage may become apparent 12 to 48 hours after ingestion.
 Abnormalities of glucose metabolism and metabolic acidosis may occur.
 In severe poisoning, hepatic failure may progress to encephalopathy, coma and death.
 Acute renal failure with acute tubular necrosis may develop even in the absence of severe liver damage.
 Cardiac arrhythmias and pancreatitis have been reported.
 Liver damage is possible in adults who have taken 10 g or more of paracetamol.